Rishu827/ANAKIN/README.md

 # ANAKIN

-1. It was required to get the latitude and longitude, so I have written a pythin script that performs this task.
+1. It was required to get the latitude and longitude, so I have written a python script that performs this task.

 2. Just run the following command -